 Wellness coaches help their clients feel better and achieve their health goals.
 They often have a broader scope of work than health coaches, although some use the terms interchangeably.

 In contrast, health coaches may work on holistic healing of physical disease, nutrition, or weight management.
+That being said, wellness coaching falls under the umbrella of health coaching.

-A wellness coach can also help clients with a positive mindset, self-esteem, and work-life balance.
 Thus, becoming a wellness coach can be a great option if you want to work with people who aren’t necessarily ill or need to change their diet but want to improve their mental or emotional well-being.

 Life Coaches vs. Wellness Coaches